Patagonia Photography Workshop Adventure

 Patagonia is one of the most sought after destinations for outdoor and landscape photographers worldwide.
 Its breathtaking vistas, incredible mountains, glacier feed lakes and unique wildlife help make it so special.
 On this trip of a lifetime, we will spend time in both the Chilean and Argentinian regions of Patagonia.
 Torres del Paine and Los Glaciares National Parks will become our new temporary homes throughout the course of this workshop.
 Because we will be jumping across the border between Chile and Argentina, you will need to make sure you secure visas before you arrive, if a visa is required based on the passport you currently carry.

 In addition to staying in comfortable hotels with breathtaking views, this adventure focused photography tour will take you beyond what most photographers offer in Patagonia.
-Instead of simply driving you from distant view-point to distant viewpoint, we will offer optional day hikes around some of the most incredibly scenic areas in the world, focusing our efforts around Mt.
+Instead of simply driving you from distant view-point to distant viewpoint, we will offer optional sunrise hikes around some of the most incredibly scenic areas in the world, focusing our efforts around Mt.
 Fitz Roy and Cerro Torre in Argentina.
+For more info about the hikes, check out the F.A.Q. section at the bottom of this page.
 This will provide you with a solid mix of photographic opportunities throughout our time in Patagonia.
 When the weather is less forgiving, we will spend time focusing on post-processing and image editing using a variety of different applications.
-Bottom line is that we will help you get to the best locations at the best time of day with the best light possible.
+The bottom line is that we will help you get to the best locations at the best time of day with the best light possible.

 What is Included?